strong-code/botto/README.md

 1. Clone this repo

+2. `cd botto`, then `npm install`. *Note* if you are on OSX Mavericks or later, you will have to `brew install icu4k`, then `brew link icu4k`.
+Or simply run `npm install --no-optional` as this is not a required dependency.

-2. Edit `config.js` according to `example.config.js` in the root directory
+3. Edit `config.js` according to `example.config.js` in the root directory

-3. Launch your botto with `node botto.js`
+4. Launch your botto with `node botto.js`

 # Design